GelecekTeam/pics/README.md

-Do something Creative and Send me your creative pics with me (Duck) and i will post it here :3
+Do something Creative and Send me your creative pics to me with Discord (Ducky) and i will post it here :3